echoedtes/echoedtes/README.md

 Sign ata if wants to. okay?

-:  光 › Roxas & Sora yume {sharing! ♡} Unofficial ceo of Soriku and roaming arounnd!!
+:  光 › Roxas & Sora yume (sharing! ♡) Unofficial ceo of Soriku and roaming arounnd!!

 Call me by Istvan or Ekko ,, Any/Preferred masc terms